Alerts & Errors

 Below are some of the most common GraphQL alert and error operations in Panther.
 These examples demonstrate the documents you have to send using a GraphQL client (or curl) to make a call to Panther's GraphQL API.

-Listing your Alerts
+Listing your alerts

 The alerts query requires an input object containing createdAtAfter and createdAtBefore.